shanisebarona/personal-site-update/README.md

 # very-first-site

-🥕 one of the very first things i've ever made. yikes.
+🥇 very first personal site i've ever made. yikes!

-this was a html and css project for a class in skillcrush's front-end dev blueprint.
+this mess was made with html css and bootstrap lol.